WriteSpeakCode/own-expertise-2014/writing.md

  - <https://medium.com/>
  - <https://www.tumblr.com/>

+*(if you already have a blog or are going computerless today, feel free to start step 2)*

 Been wanting to make your own blog?
 There's not enough time today, but we've listed some static-site generators on the etherpad: <https://pad.riseup.net/p/WSC2014Writing>